Cucumis melo var. reticulatus

 A quick note: sometimes the seed casings won’t come off the seedling immediately it pushes out of the earth, especially if you accidentally plant the seedlings the wrong way up.

 If these casings don’t fall off within a couple days, gently tug them off with your fingers.
 Leaving them on can inhibit the plant’s growth.

 Those of you living in warmer climates can direct sow outdoors in full sun as soon as the danger of frost has passed.

-To sow outdoors, plant three seeds in 1/2-inch-deep holes, 18-24 inches apart.
+To sow outdoors, plant three seeds in 1/2-inch-deep holes, 18 to 24 inches apart.
 Keep them evenly moist until germination.

-Once seedlings have two sets of true leaves, thin them so that there’s only one plant every 18-24 inches.
+Once seedlings have two sets of true leaves, thin them so that there’s only one plant every 18 to 24 inches.

 From Seedlings and Transplanting

 Did you pick up a tray of starts at your local nursery?
 Or are your seedlings big enough to transplant out?
 Here’s how to make sure they settle nicely into your garden.

 Pick a sunny spot for planting, as melons need eight to ten hours of full sun in order to thrive.